 What’s In This Post

-- Yukio returns and reports that he and his team were unable to retrieve the Left Eye.
-Yaozo is alarmed at Yukio’s report.
-He reveals a secret passed down to his sect’s leading priests: when the eyes are joined, they produce an even more potent form of miasma.
+Yukio returns and reports that he and his team were unable to retrieve the Left Eye.
+Yukio’s report alarms Yaozo.
+He reveals a secret his sect’s leading priests had kept: when the eyes are joined, they produce an even more potent form of miasma.
 Yukio suspects Todo’s plan is wider than they perceive; he remembers Todo telling him that he’ll welcome Yukio with open arms when the time comes.
 After the meeting, Yukio is very unhappy that Rin revealed his blue flames to almost everyone in the temple.
 They visit him in his cell.